acyeh-lab/microbes/BMT_list/code.md

 A description of Prokka output can be found here: "https://github.com/acyeh-lab/Prokka"

-Using this pipeline, we have stored annotated datasets for all of the relevant taxa:
+Using this pipeline, we have stored annotated datasets for all of the relevant taxa, for example:
 ```
 /fh/fast/hill_g/Albert/Genomes_Proteomes/NCBI_Datasets/Bacteroides_thetaiotaomicron/ncbi_dataset/data/GCF_014131755.1/annotation_output
 /fh/fast/hill_g/Albert/Genomes_Proteomes/NCBI_Datasets/Akkermansia_muciniphilia/ncbi_dataset/data/GCF_009731575.1/annotation_output
 ```

+This can assist in the search of genes, such as the ```buk``` gene.